daniel-vera-g/Microservices/README.md

 # Microservices

-Collection of small Microservice programs.
+* Collection of small Microservice programms.
+* For more information see the README.md file for each microservice.

 ## List